GetDKAN/dkan/docs/components/dataset/groups.rst

 Adding users
 ````````````

 Adding users to a Group is a straightforward process.
-Begin typing an existing user and select from the list of autocomplete options.
+Click on the "Group" tab on the group page and click "Add people".
+Begin typing the username of an existing user into the "User name" field and select from the list of autocomplete options.
 A user must already have an account to be added to a Group, so if a person needs to be added you should first create an account for them with the appropriate role.
 By default a user will only have a Member role in the Group.
 To give the user an Administrator role and permissions, check the administrator member box.

 Users may also request membership in a Group.
 If you or the Group Administrator directly add a user to the Group, then you don’t need to add any text in the Request message box.
 If the user requested membership, then their request message will appear here as part of the member profile (only visible to the Site Manager and Administrator).